- Health Insurance

 Please visit http://www.gibill.va.gov/GI_Bill_Info/CH33/Post-911.htm for information concerning the Post 9/11 GI Bill.
 Please contact the Registrar's Office for further information and a Veteran's package.
 If you are a CURRENT MEMBER OF THE MASSACHUSETTS NATIONAL GUARD, please visit the following website http://mro.chs.state.ma.us/tuition/login.aspx for instructions on how to receive your tuition and fee waiver.
 Finally, all veterans must complete the admissions process and provide proof of high school diploma or GED.

 Students are expected to meet their financial obligations to the College.
 In order to receive official transcripts and other documents of the College, as well as participate in commencement ceremonies and future registration activities, students must have met all academic and financial obligations.

-Students dropping or withdrawing from classes must complete the appropriate form available in the One-Stop Enrollment Services Center, 2-102.
-Failure to officially withdraw from a course results in a grade of "F" or "NA" in the course and an obligation to pay in full.
-The schedule for refunds for tuition and general College fees applies only when proper withdrawal or class drop procedures have been adhered to, as established by the Enrollment Center.
-Application fees are non-refundable.
+Students dropping or withdrawing from classes must complete the appropriate form available in the Advising Center, Building 3, Room 219.
+Failure to withdraw officially results in a grade of "F" in the course and an obligation to pay in full.
+The schedule of refunds for tuition and general college fees outlined in this handbook applies only when proper withdrawal or class drop procedures have been adhered to, as established by the Enrollment Services Center.
+Application fees and registration fees are non-refundable.
 Lack of attendance or course abandonment does not constitute a drop or withdrawal.